 What’s better than a hot plate of cheesy nachos?
-A hot plate of smoky, cheesy nachos cooked on and enjoyed by the campfire.
+A hot plate of smoky, cheesy campfire nachos!
 Follow our simple nacho recipe below to make your own!

 Campfire cooking isn’t just limited to hotdogs and marshmallows — with the help of a few simple cooking tools, you can make more complex dishes without any hassle.

 We invested in a campfire Dutch oven a few years ago, and it was one of the best additions to our camping trips.
 You can make campfire enchiladas, pizza, and even bake bread over the campfire.

 Today, we’re sharing our recipe for ooey, gooey, campfire nachos that are ready from start to finish in 20 minutes flat.
 We added a Monterey Jack cheese blend, black olives, green onions, and jalapeños for a spicy kick.
 You can easily adjust this recipe to include all of your favorite nacho toppings!

 Keep reading, and follow our simple recipe to take your next backyard barbeque or camping feast to the next level!